warwick-hpsc/MG-CFD-app-OP2/README.md

 ### Quick run:

-Want to execute asap?
+Want to execute immediately?
 Navigate to a folder containing input HDF5 files and execute:

 ```Shell
      $ ./path/to/mgcfd_* -i input.dat